animeshPradhan1993/order-book/README.md

 Before running the application make sure the input and the output directories are provided.

-to run the application use maven wrapper and run as a springboot app using command (Please replace the directory locations to location on your local file System).
+To run the application use maven wrapper and run as a springboot app using command mentioned below this line (Please replace the directory locations to location on your local file System).

 ./mvnw spring-boot:run -Dspring-boot.run.arguments="--order-book.input-directory=/Users/animeshpradhan/Downloads/inputDirectory --order-book.output-directory=/Users/animeshpradhan/Downloads/outputDirectory"

 The output will be written to the configured output directory.
-The file name will be the input file name prefixed by String "output_".
+The file name will be the input file name, prefixed by String "output_". if the input is text.txt the output will be output_text.txt.